skip to Main Content

 First, we need to make sure that we have a list of all the thousand users we need to create.
 The most important information we need is the first name and last name.
 We suggest to create a CSV file and send it to a user in the company.

 We are going to send the CSV file to Jane.
 Jane works in the HR department at the company called EXOIP.
-She does have the information regarding the thousand users that need a new AD user account.
+She has information regarding the thousand users who need a new AD user account.
 The CSV file that we sent to Jane is NewUsersSent.csv.
 Jane will fill in the data, just like discussed, and send the CSV file back to us.

 Create Active Directory Users from CSV with PowerShell Excel NewUsersSent